-Community is integral to the success of our athletes at CFQS.
-The stronger we can make our individual relationships with our training partners and coaches, the stronger our community is overall.
+Community is integral to the success of our business at KAT.
+The stronger we can make our individual relationships with our guests and fellow staff members, the stronger our community is overall.
 We have discussed what it means to be a positive member of the community by avoiding complaining and gossip, but there are also things you can consciously add to your behaviour to build stronger relationships.
 One of these additive traits is to listen sincerely.
 Sincere listening matters because it is a simple and meaningful way to show people you care and that you are invested in connecting with them.
 Paying attention to people is an important element of respect.
 We all know the experience of feeling ignored, interrupted, or just getting the impression what you are saying just isn’t getting through.
 Treat others the way you would like to be treated!

 Like anything else, being a good listener takes practice.
 Here are some ways you can improve your listening skills: